ashish3281/FityFy/README.md

 <h1>Proposed Solution</h1>
 <ul>
- To address these challenges, this project proposes the development of a health platform that provides affordable and accessible healthcare services to individuals and communities.
+ <li>To address these challenges, this project proposes the development of a health
+platform that provides affordable and accessible healthcare services to individuals and communities.
 The platform will leverage technology to connect patients with healthcare professionals, enabling them to receive medical advice, consultations, and treatment remotely.
-The platform will also provide a range of healthcare services, including virtual consultations, disease prediction, medical insurance cost, chatbot, prescription reader and medical store.
+The platform will also provide a range of healthcare services, including virtual consultations, disease prediction, medical
+          insurance cost, chatbot, prescription reader and medical store.</li>
- The platform will allow patients to input their medical information, such as symptoms, medical history, and lab results.
+<li> The platform will allow patients to input their medical information, such as
+symptoms, medical history, and lab results.
 The platform will then analyze this data using AI algorithms, providing healthcare professionals with insights that will inform their diagnoses and treatments.
-The platform will also use machine learning algorithms to identify patterns in patient data, improving the accuracy of disease prediction.
+The platform will also use machine learning algorithms to identify patterns in patient data, improving the accuracy
+         of disease prediction.</li>
- The platform will be designed to be user-friendly and accessible to everyone, regardless of their location or socio-economic status.
+<li> The platform will be designed to be user-friendly and accessible to everyone,
+regardless of their location or socio-economic status.
 The platform will be available via mobile and desktop devices, and patients will be able to access it from anywhere in the world.
-The platform will also have a range of features designed to improve health outcomes, including medical records management and patient education.
+The platform will also have a range of features designed to improve health outcomes, including medical records management
+         and patient education. </li>
 </ul>